 It’s when the bottom border of the mat board is wider than the other three borders.
 Bottom-weighting is derived from the optical center of an artwork, where a viewer's eye tends to linger.
 The optical center is slightly above the true geometric center in the rectangular region.

 The final basic component of a frame package is the mount board, also called mounting board.
-Its a rigid, sturdy backing that supports your artwork and keeps it from moving or warping in the frame.
+It’s a rigid, sturdy backing that supports your artwork and keeps it from moving or warping in the frame.
 It is where artwork is commonly attached.
 Mount board comes in regular and acid-free, along with different types and thicknesses.

 Two Types of Mount Board: